Choosing a retirement income option

 Cbus offer two types of SIS accounts, a Fully Retired account for when you’re retired and a Transition to Retirement (TTR) account if you’re still working.

 A lump sum payment is where you withdraw the balance of your super and chip away at it over time.
 How you manage that money is your choice.

 However, if you take out a lump sum payment, that money is no longer considered to be super.
-So if you invest that money, earnings on any investments will not be taxed as super, and may need to be declared in your tax return.
+So, if you invest that money, earnings on any investments will not be taxed as super and may need to be declared in your tax return.
 This could result in a higher personal tax liability.

-How does a retirement pension work?
+How does a SIS account work?

-Benefits of a Media Super pension
+Benefits of a Cbus Super Income Stream

 No start-up cost

 Cbus don’t charge fees to start a SIS account.
 Just fill out the application.